gchq/sleeper/docs/developer-guide.md

 When running Maven directly, you can pass `-Pquick` to skip tests and linting.

-### Sleeper CLI
+### Sleeper Docker tools

-To build the Sleeper CLI, you can run this script:
+To build the Sleeper Docker tools, you can run this script:

 ```bash
 ./scripts/cli/buildAll.sh